sr-murthy/continuedfractions/docs/sources/exploring-continued-fractions.rst

 Exploring Continued Fractions
 =============================

-Python objects of the :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` class encapsluate a number of basic and interesting properties of continued fractions that can be easily explored.
+Python objects of the :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` class encapsulate a number of basic and interesting properties of continued fractions that can be easily explored.

 .. _exploring-continued-fractions.elements-and-orders: